-For Red-Eared Sliders, multiply the adult size of the turtle by 5, and the resulting number is the length of the tank.
+For Red Eared Slider, multiply the adult size of the turtle by 5, and the resulting number is the length of the tank.
 Since turtles are reptiles, females are larger than males.
 Hence, you will need a larger and deeper tank if you are raising females.

-Adult Red-Ear males will measure between 7-9 inches while females measure between 10-12 inches.
+Adult Red Eared Slider males will measure between 7-9 inches while females measure between 10-12 inches.
 If you have two males who are juveniles, you will require at least a 48-inch-long and 24-inch-high tank.

 The mud turtles like to spend most of their time in sun-bathing.
 This does not mean they do not require water; in fact, it is ideal to have a tank as large as possible.

 A tank must contain 66% (2/3rd) water and the remainder (1/3rd) should be the basking area.